kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 > `json` doesn't normally allow comments, but comments are valid in `tsconfig.json`.
 It's officially supported by TypeScript and VSCode understands it too. `npx tsc --init` command generates the `tsconfig.json` with all the settings commented.
 What's going on here is [jsonc](https://github.com/microsoft/node-jsonc-parser), or "JSON with JavaScript style comments", a proprietary format used by a bunch of Microsoft products, most notably Typescript and VSCode.

+### jsconfig and tsconfig
+JavaScript experience is improved when you have a `jsconfig.json` file in your workspace that defines the project context. **`jsconfig.json` is a descendant of `tsconfig.json`**.
+The presence of `jsconfig.json` file in a directory indicates that the directory is the root of a JavaScript project.

+The `exclude` attribute tells the language service what files are not part of your source code (e.g. `node_modules`, `dist`).
+Alternatively, you can explicitly set the files in your project using the `include` attribute (e.g. `src/**/*`).

+Below are `compilerOptions` to configure the JavaScript language support.
+Do not be confused by `compilerOptions`, since no actual compilation is required for JavaScript.
+This attribute exists because `jsconfig.json` is a descendant of `tsconfig.json`.
+See an example at https://github.com/Microsoft/TypeScript-Babel-Starter/blob/master/tsconfig.json

+- `target`: This setting changes which JS features are downleveled and which are left intact.
+Modern browsers support all ES6 features, so `ES6` is a good choice.
+The values are "es3", "es5", "es6", "es2015", "es2016", "es2017", "es2018", "es2019", "es2020", "esnext".
+- `module`: Specifies the module system when generating module code.
+The values are "amd", "commonJS", "es2015", "es6", "esnext", "none", "system", "umd".
+- `baseUrl`: Lets you set a base directory to resolve non-absolute module names.
+With `"baseUrl": "."`, it will look for files starting at the same folder as the `jsconfig.json`.
+- `paths`: A series of entries which re-map imports to lookup locations relative to the `baseUrl`, e.g. `"@models/*": ["app/models/*"]`.
+- `checkJs`: Enable type checking on JavaScript files.
+This is the equivalent of including `// @ts-check` at the top of all JavaScript files which are included in your project.
+(Set `allowJs: true` in `tsconfig.json` to tell TypeScript to allow a reference to regular JavaScript files.)

 ## Basic Static Types
 TypeScript brings along static types to the JavaScript language, and those **types are evaluated at compile time**.
 Static types can help warn you of possible errors without having to run the code.